 What type of fence lasts longest?

-Chain-link fences are considered to be the longest lasting type of fencing out there due to it’s non-rusting galvanized steel finish, because of this it also requires little to no maintenance.
-The drawback is that it won’t provide as much in protective qualities as may be desired.
-It’s important to note that there are certain types of wood fences, that can near the life span of a chain link fence.
+Chain-link fences are considered to be the longest lasting type of fencing out there due to it’s non-rusting galvanized steel finish; because of this it also requires little to no maintenance.
+The drawback is that it won’t provide as much privacy as may be desired.
+It’s important to note that there are certain types of wood fences that can near the life span of a chain link fence.

 What is the best wood for a fence?